 If you have problems with rabbits in your garden, you may want to plant your herbs in pots.
 Basil, cilantro, parsley, and other herbs are equally delicious to bunnies as they are to us and can easily be gobbled up in your garden.
 If you plant them in a pot that can be placed out of reach of rabbits it will save your herbs.
 A dedicated raised garden planter (pictured above), is a convenient way to grow herbs away from hungry critters.
 Alternatively, you can plant them in a raised garden bed and protect your plants with a chicken wire fence.

-wall mounted hanging planter works well for growing a variety of herbs.
+If you have a small yard with limited space for gardening, a wall mounted hanging planter works well for growing a variety of herbs.
 Growing herbs in pots is also a great way to really maximize your outdoor space.
 Pots can be placed on porches, decks, patios, driveways, or any other outdoor space that gets plenty of sunlight.

 Starting Herb Seeds